USF-IMARS/erddap-config/Satellite_Data_Documentation.md

-## Satellite Data for FRESCA Project
+## Satellite Data on IMaRS ERDDAP server

-Satellite-based datasets for the FRESCA project:
+Satellite-based datasets served via ERDDAP by IMaRS:
 USF has compiled several satellite-based datasets, including ocean color, sea surface temperature and biogeographic seascapes for waters around South Florida.
 A Github repository was created to share code among the project team.
 Details on data products along with links to data and the Github repository are given below.

 #### Data Types (details on each are given below):